 The Canada FASD Research Network (CanFASD) uses a 4% prevalence.

-According to a 2016 Health Review on FASD by the International Alliance for Responsible Drinking: Information on the prevalence of FASD, both globally and in individual countries, is scarce, and where it exists, is highly varied and of questionable reliability.
+According to a 2016 Health Review (link no longer valid) on FASD by the International Alliance for Responsible Drinking: Information on the prevalence of FASD, both globally and in individual countries, is scarce, and where it exists, is highly varied and of questionable reliability.